microsoftgraph/msgraph-sample-spfx/README.md

 * [Show calendar events from Microsoft Graph in SPFx client-side web part](./Demos/02-events)
 * [Show Planner tasks from Microsoft Graph in SPFx client-side web part](./Demos/03-tasks)

+## Watch the Module

+This module has been recorded and is available in the Office Development YouTube channel: [Leveraging the Microsoft Graph JavaScript SDK from the SharePoint Framework](https://www.youtube.com/watch?v=U1JrBwP3vc8)

 ## Contributors

 |        Roles         |                        Author(s)                        |